fmnoise/zakon/README.md

 zakon (/zakon/ rus. *закон - law*) is declarative authorization library inspired by https://github.com/ryanb/cancan

-It has no dependencies (despite clojure itself) and uses clojure multimethods under the hood.
+It has no dependencies (despite clojure itself) and uses clojure multimethods and hierarchies under the hood.

 Everything is highly experimental.
 You're warned.